Lump sum Investments and pensions, Glasgow, Scotland

 The fund is usually invested in stocks and shares, along with other investments, with the aim of growing the fund over the years before you retire.
 You can usually choose from a range of funds to invest in.
 Remember though that the value of investments may go up or down.

-When you retire, you can take a tax-free lump sum from your fund and use the rest to secure an income – usually in the form of a lifetime annuity.
+When you retire, you can take a tax-free lump sum of 25% from your fund and use the rest to secure an income – this usually was in the form of a lifetime annuity.
+With the changes in pensions which came into force on the 6th April 2015 there is greatly flexibly and increased control of your pension.

 The amount of pension income you'll get will depend on: